odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 Install pip3 and libraries
 --------------------------

-For libraries using native code, it is necessary to install development tools and native dependencies before the Python dependencies of Odoo.
+For libraries using native code, installation of development tools and native dependencies is required before installing the Python dependencies of Odoo.

 .. code-block:: console